openhab/openhab-addons/addons/binding/org.openhab.binding.spotify/README.md

 1. Make sure you have your Spotify Application _Client ID_ and _Client Secret_ identities available.
 1. Go to to your preferred openHAB admin UI and add a new Thing.
 Select the **"Spotify Player Bridge"**.
 Choose new Id for the player, unless you like the generated one, put in the _Client ID_ and _Client Secret_ from the Spotify Application registration in their respective fields of the bridge configuration.
 You can leave the refreshPeriod and refreshToken as is.
 Save the bridge.
 1. The bridge thing will stay in state _INITIALIZING_ and eventually go OFFLINE - this is fine.
 You have to authorize this bridge with Spotify.
-1. Go to the authorization page of your server.
-You can access this via the openHAB dashboard: "http://openhab.mydomain.com:8080/connectspotify/.
+1. Go to the authorization page of your server. `http://<your openHAB address>:8080/connectspotify`.
 Your newly added bridge should be listed there.
 1. Press the _"Authorize Player"_ button.
 This will take you either to the login page of Spotify or directly to the authorization screen.
 Login and/or authorize the application.
 If the Redirect URIs are correct you will be returned and the entry should show you are authorized with you Spotify user name/id.
 If not, go back to your Spotify Application and ensure you have the right Redirect URIs.
 1. The binding will be updated with a _refreshToken_ and go ONLINE.
 The _refreshToken_ is used to re-authorize the bridge with Spotify Connect Web API whenever required.